LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models

-Next, we validate the proposed method on a different transformer model---the GPT-2 small model---and on the same three datasets.
-The numerical results in Figures~\ref{fig:bits_3x3} and~\ref{fig:tau_3x3} show that low-precision accumulation has a more pronounced effect on the inference accuracy for the GPT-2 small model, as compared with the GPT-2 XL model (about 5-10 times higher KL divergence and flip rate overall).
-At the same time, the improvements due to high-precision recomputations of LAMP are of the same order as for the larger model.
-The recomputation rates are also qualitatively the same for the two models.
+Next, we validate the proposed method on a different transformer model---the GPT-2 small model.
+The numerical results in Figure~\ref{fig:pareto_models} show that LAMP evaluation of attention performs better (has a lower Pareto boundary) for the GPT-2 XL model than for the GPT-2 small model, supporting our vision that the performance of LAMP is likely to improve further for larger transformer architectures.